-The SENDCO monitors the movement of children within the SEND system in school.
-The SENDCO provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
+The Inclusion Manager monitors the progress of children within the SEND system in school.
+The Inclusion Manager provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
 In partnership with the head teacher, children who are not making progress are identified and monitored.
-Where necessary, extra support is given and children are placed on the SEND register.

-The SENDCO is involved in supporting teachers involved in drawing up Individual Provision Maps for children.
-The SENDCO and the Headteacher hold regular meetings to review the work of the school in this area.
-The SENDCO and the named governor with responsibility for special needs also hold termly meetings.
+The Inclusion Manager is involved in supporting teachers involved in implementing Provision Plans for children.
+The Inclusion Manager and the Headteacher hold regular meetings to review the work of the school in this area.
+The Inclusion Manager and the named governor with responsibility for special needs also hold termly meetings.